Equalisation levy does not discriminate against US firms: India | Business

-India on Thursday said the two per cent equalisation levy does not discriminate against US companies as it applies equally to all non-resident e-commerce operators irrespective of their country of residence.
+India on Thursday said the 2 per cent equalisation levy does not discriminate against US companies as it applies equally to all non-resident e-commerce operators, irrespective of their country of residence.

+The commerce and industry ministry said the Government of India will examine the determination or decision notified by the US in this regard and would take appropriate action keeping in view the overall interest of the nation.

-The comments came in the backdrop of an US Trade Representative (USTR) investigation which has concluded that India's two per cent digital services tax on e-commerce supply discriminates against American companies and is inconsistent with international tax principles.
+The comments came against the backdrop of a US Trade Representative (USTR) investigation, which has concluded that India's 2 per cent digital services tax on e-commerce supply discriminates against American companies and is inconsistent with international tax principles.

+India submitted its comments to the USTR in this regard on July 15, 2020, and participated in the bilateral consultation held on November 5, 2020.

+India had emphasised that the ''equalisation levy (EL) is not discriminatory but, on the contrary, seeks to ensure a level-playing field with respect to e-commerce activities undertaken by entities resident in India, and those that are not resident in India, or do not have a permanent establishment in India''.

+It was also clarified that the EL was applied only prospectively and has no extra-territorial application as it is based on sales occurring in the territory of India through digital means, the commerce ministry said.

-In a statement, the commerce and industry ministry said there is no retrospective element as the levy was enacted before the 1st day of April, 2020, which is the effective date of the levy.
+The ministry further said there is no retrospective element, as the levy was enacted before the 1st day of April 2020, which is the effective date of the levy.

-It also does not have extra territorial application as it applies only on the revenue generated from India, the ministry said.

-The purpose of the equalisation levy is to ensure fair competition, reasonableness and exercise the ability of governments to tax businesses that have a close nexus with the Indian market through their digital operations.
+The purpose of the equalization levy is to ensure fair competition and reasonableness, and exercise the ability of governments to tax businesses that have a close nexus with the Indian market through their digital operations.

 The levy, it said, is a recognition of the principle that in a digital world, a seller can engage in business transactions without any physical presence, and governments have a legitimate right to tax such transactions.

-The office of the USTR on January 6 released its findings on the section 301 investigation into India's Digital Services tax (DST) and concluded that the DST -- the equalisation levy -- is discriminatory and restricts US commerce.
+The office of USTR on January 6, 2021, released its findings on the Section 301 investigation into India's digital services tax (DST) and concluded that India's DST (the equalisation levy) is discriminatory and restricts US commerce.

 Similar determinations were also made against Italy and Turkey.

-The ministry also said that India-based e-commerce operators are already subject to taxes in the country for revenue generated from Indian market.
+The ministry also said India-based e-commerce operators are already subject to taxes in India for revenue generated from the country's market.

-''However, in the absence of the EL (Equalisation Levy), non-resident e-commerce operators (not having any Permanent Establishment in India but significant economic presence) are not required to pay taxes in respect of the consideration received in the e-commerce supply or services made in the Indian market,'' it added.
+''However, in the absence of the EL, non-resident e-commerce operators (not having any permanent establishment in India but significant economic presence) are not required to pay taxes in respect of the consideration received in the e-commerce supply or services made in the Indian market,'' it added.

-Further, the ministry said that the EL levied at two per cent is applicable on non-resident e-commerce operators not having a permanent establishment in India.
+It further said the EL levied at 2 per cent is applicable on non-resident e-commerce operator, not having a permanent establishment in India.

 ''The threshold for this levy is Rs 2 crore, which is very moderate and applies equally to all e-commerce operators across the globe having business in India.